-HSBC Group has long recognised the importance of a strong risk culture, the fostering of which is a key responsibility of senior executives.
-HSBC's risk culture is reinforced by HSBC Values.
-It is instrumental in aligning the behaviours of individuals with the attitude to assuming and managing risk, which helps to ensure that the risk profile remains in line with HSBC's risk appetite.
+HSBC has long recognised the importance of a strong culture.
+Our culture refers to our shared attitudes, values and standards that shape behaviours related to risk awareness, risk taking and risk management.
+It is instrumental in aligning the behaviours of individuals with our attitude to assuming and managing risk, which helps to ensure that our risk profile remains in line with our risk appetite.
 The fostering of a strong culture is a key responsibility of our senior executives.